pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_accessing_kubernetes_cluster.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/aws-access-cred.png">

 > **IMPORTANT NOTE** Secret key is only shown during creating key.
-If you close window with sectet, you cannot view it anymore.
+If you close window with secret, you cannot view it anymore.
 Make sure to not close this window during copy-pasting credential information to terminal in Step 6.

 - **Step 7:** Configure aws cli with your access key.